Heliothis punctifera: Agricultural impacts

 Heliothine moths are considered particularly devastating pests to agricultural areas.
 Due to their polyphagous eating habits, they can move between crop species and as their numbers intensify, can have huge impacts.
 The most damaging species identified is the cotton bollworm.

 The lesser budworm can be damaging to crops, however, because they primarily occur in outback areas of Australia, they are only sometimes found in agricultural areas.
 The ideal conditions required for the lesser budworm to cause significant damage to crops are substantial rains in summer that encourage growth in vegetation, teamed with significant winds that permit flight over long distances to reach agricultural areas.
 The last reported large-scale occurrence of lesser budworm damage to crops was in 2005.

 There are reports of damage to wheat crops in Deniliquin where white heads appeared similar to crown rot.
 The larvae seemed to have chewed through plants to eat the inside of the stems which affects nutrient flow to the heads of the wheat plants.

-The moths can occur in huge numbers when migrating within the country.
-In November 2005, this species caused a panic at Murray Downs Golf Club near Swan Hill, when swarms of them invaded the course and clubhouse.
-The walls, ceiling and floor of the clubhouse were covered with resting moths.
-It is considered a pest on alfalfa, Mexican cotton and wheat.